 A HISTORY OF THE SAN FRANCISCO INTERNATIONAL AUTO SHOW

-In 1992, another hall was added to the Moscone Center expanding it to a total of 1.2 million square feet.
+Fortunately, in 1992, another hall was added to the Moscone Center expanding it to a total of 1.2 million square feet.
 The additional space allowed exhibitors to construct more elaborate displays to showcase their vehicles and provided spectators a more spacious and inviting environment in which to view them.
-It also allowed the San Francisco International Auto Show to grow into what it has become today–the premier auto show in northern California and the only one held regionally that lures the dazzling, high-tech displays from the worlds major manufacturers.
+It also allowed the San Francisco International Auto Show to grow into what it has become today–the premier auto show in northern California and the only one held regionally that lures the dazzling, high-tech displays from the world’s major manufacturers.
 It is the second largest auto show in the western United States and the number one exhibition of any kind in northern California.

 Now celebrating its 60th year, the International Auto Show, continues to grow.
 This year’s show, set for November 18-26, will fill the newly remodeled Moscone Center with exhibits in the north and south halls, the new south hall expansion, the Esplanade Ballroom plus the north and south lobby and driveway areas.

 The latest in automotive innovation representing the work of the world’s major manufacturers will be on display at the show including the 2018 model vehicles, new introductions, the largest selection of electric, hybrid and alternative fuel vehicles plus the newest driver assist and connectivity technology.

 In addition, there will be exotic sports cars, manufacturer Test Drives and special exhibits including an electric vehicle infrastructure display from PG&E, the Academy of Art University Classic Car Collection, and the San Francisco Auto Salon with modified and trend setting cars.
 The Show will also include exhibits from the Aston Martin and Ferrari Clubs of America and an auto accessory booth area.